Warehouse Closes

 LONDON

-Q (Quality Score) + Value Score (V) + Package Score (P) = London Wine Competition Score.
+Q (Quality Score), Value Score (V), and Package Score (P) are used to calculate the London Wine Competition score.

-A separate weighted score will be given for each of the three parts of the judging process (Quality gets twice the weight.
-The scores will be calculated with other judges for the same product on the team to give a final score from which individual prizes will be awarded.
+A separate weighted score will be given for each of the three parts of the judging process.
+Quality gets twice the weight.
+The average is calculated to come to the final score per judge for each product.
+That score is then averaged with other judges who tasted the same product.

 Quality Score: will be marked out of 100